 Watch a recent WPIX news Confident Voices segment, and read more about Confident Voices in Scholastic’s Action Magazine.

-Registration is now open for this 6 week Fall session, which begins September 29th / 30th and is offered in three time slots.
+Registration is now open for the Mentor Project session, which runs as outlined above, and is offered in three time slots.

 During our 2017/2018 season, Confident Voices is being offered FREE (while space lasts).